ditacha/ditacha.github.io/_pages/about.md

 - "/about.html"
 ---

-**25th International Workshop on Configuration (ConfWS 2023)**
+**1st Digital Transformation on the Future Workshop (DITACHA 2023)**

 ---
-- September 6 – 7, 2023
+- May 25 – 26, 2023
 - Venue: E.T.S.
-Ingeniería Informática, Universidad de Málaga, Spain
+Ingeniería Informática, Universidad de Sevilla, Spain

 Beside researchers from a variety of configuration-related fields, the workshop has always attracted a significant number of participants from industry (major configurator vendors as well as application developers).